Upsert into a Delta Lake table using merge

 Slowly changing data (SCD) and change data capture (CDC) with Delta Lake

 Delta Live Tables has native support for tracking and applying SCD Type 1 and Type 2.
 Use APPLY CHANGES INTO with Delta Live Tables to ensure that out of order records are handled correctly when processing CDC feeds.
-See Simplified change data capture with the APPLY CHANGES API in Delta Live Tables.
+See The APPLY CHANGES APIs: Simplify change data capture with Delta Live Tables.

 Incrementally sync Delta table with source